Juan R. Cruz: Mars Exploration Rover mission

 There are challenges to testing these parachutes because we can not test it at exactly the right conditions.
 Earth's atmosphere is the one we have to work with and the Martian atmosphere is very different, so you have to make adjustments in how you test the parachute.
 Another issue is the wind tunnel models we used in our tests were ten-percent scale models, about five feet in diameter.

 Cruz is also a member of the Phoenix (Mars 2007), Mars Science Laboratory (Mars 2011), and Crew Exploration Vehicle EDL teams.
 He has undertaken research on advanced missions to Mars, including robotic airplanes, as well as having been a technical reviewer for the Genesis, Huygens, and Stardust missions.
 Prior to his involvement with exploration programs he conducted research on high-altitude unmanned aircraft.

+Death

+Juan R. Cruz, whose full name was Juan Raymon Cruz Reyes, died on September 29th "after a long battle with many ailments and illnesses following a Traumatic Brain Injury."